 - 7:15 PM

-The max number of teams will be initially set at 16 (64 individual curlers) for both the Gold and Silver Conference.
-More spots may be added.
+The max number will be 18 teams (72 individual curlers) for both the Gold and Silver Conference.

 League Structure, Rules and Guidelines

 - New teams would have to retain three people from the Gold Conference team to maintain Gold Conference status.
 All other teams are automatically placed in the Silver Conference.

 - Starting this year, substitutions can play lead, second, or vice.
 Skips must come from the original team.

 - Two team members are required each week.
 Failure to have two members will result in a forfeit.
 Make up games can be scheduled in advance to avoid forfeits.

 - Make up games can be scheduled any time there is free ice.
 Both skips must agree on the time and date and then they both must notify the league coordinator so there is no confusion concerning the make up game.

 - Ties will be broken by a single draw to the button (Skip Stones), offensive sweeping only.
 Anyone on the team can throw, it does not have to be the Skip.

 - Tie breakers: Total points will no longer be tracked.
 Teams will only need to report who won and whether or not the game ended by skip stones.

 - The tie breaking scoring will be calculated as follows: